mjokel/price-tracker/README.md

 Finally, run application with
 ```
 docker run --rm -d \
-    -v /tmp/mydb:/app/db \
+    -v /tmp/price-tracker:/app/db \
     -e DB_PATH="./db/data.db" \
     -e API_KEY="..." \
     price_tracker
 ```
-where `DB_PATH` is the path to the SQLite database in the container, which depends on the mounting point (see `-b`).
+where `DB_PATH` is the path to the SQLite database in the container, which depends on the mounting point (see `-v`).
 Moreover, `API_KEY` is the [Tankerkönig](https://creativecommons.tankerkoenig.de/) Creative Commons API key.

 Note the other (optional) flags: